chiralsymmetry/commitments/README.md

 first to discuss what you would like to change.

 ## License
-The source code is licensed as [BSD+Patent](https://opensource.org/licenses/BSDplusPatent).
+This project as a whole is licensed as [BSD+Patent](https://opensource.org/licenses/BSDplusPatent).